 To receive special education services while incarcerated, the student must consent to the receipt of the services which may include but are not limited to transition services, specialized academic instruction and other services as determined by the IEP team.
 The student may revoke their consent for special education services at any time.
 Once the request has been made, the responsible LEA shall follow the EV SELPA Intra- and Inter-SELPA Transfer Agreement processes describing how services are accessed and secured for students when the services are not available in the student's resident district.
-Each LEA ensures the pupil receives the special education services are processes.
+Each LEA ensures the pupil receives the special education services necessary for FAPE by adhering to the EV SELPA Intra- and Inter-SELPA Transfer Agreement processes.